survivejs/webpack-book/manuscript/optimizing/06_build_analysis.md

 [webpack-bundle-analyzer](https://www.npmjs.com/package/webpack-bundle-analyzer) provides a zoomable treemap.

-[Webpack Monitor](http://webpackmonitor.com/) is another similar tool with an emphasis on a clear user interface.
-It's able to provide recommendations on what to improve the build.

 [source-map-explorer](https://www.npmjs.com/package/source-map-explorer) is a tool independent of webpack.
 It allows you to get insight into your build by using source maps.
 It gives a treemap based visualization showing what code contributes to the result. [bundle-wizard](https://www.npmjs.com/package/bundle-wizard) is another similar tool.

 {pagebreak}